-The potential and Fourier equations are solved.
+The 3D sifferential versions of potential and Fourier equations are solved.
 Currents are DC currents which are fed in and out via plugs or on pads.
 Electricity and component heat diffuses in the panel and is transferred to the ambient air via a flat-rate heat transfer coefficient.
 This coefficient also contains the proportion of radiation.

 Do I need detailed component models?